QED-92/cyber-security/modules/file-inclusion/file-inclusion.md

 - access.log
 - error.log

-`access.log` stores all requests made to the server, including each request's **User-Agent** header.
-A request's **User-Agent** header can be modified and utilized to perform log poisoning.
+`access.log` stores all requests made to the server, including each request's **User-Agent header**.
+A request's **User-Agent header** can be modified and utilized to perform log poisoning.

 Two main things are required for this attack to work: